accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/image-de-decoration.md

 - A rounded corner image to dress up a block of information;
 - An illustrative image that does not provide any information necessary for understanding the text to which it is associated.

-Note: tags with a WAI-ARIA attribute `role="img"` can only be used as decorative images if they have a WAI-ARIA attribute `aria-hidden="true"`.
+Note: tags with a WAI-ARIA `role="img"` attribute can only be used as decorative images if they have a WAI-ARIA `aria-hidden="true"` attribute.